Welcome to Junior Game Creators

 Each week has fun games, challenges and problems to solve.
 Those with more experience are challenged to work on their own projects or fall back on the structured challenges if they prefer.
 All Key Stage 2 and above are welcome.

-Choosing a skill level: Our After school Virtual Workshops are separated into 4 different skill levels:
+Choosing a skill level: Our After school Virtual Workshops are separated into 6 different levels:

-- Advanced – Created for seasoned Scratchers, the games found here will challenge the most confident of users. (typically suits ages 10 to 12).
+- Advanced Level 1 – Created for seasoned Scratchers, the games found here will challenge the most confident of users (typically suits ages 10 to 12).

-- Construct – Now we’re getting serious.
-Take your coding knowledge to the next level with industry standard game creation software. (typically suits ages 9 to 16).
+- Construct – Take your coding knowledge to the next level with industry standard game creation software (typically suits ages 9 to 16).

 Lesson requirements: Prior to attending any session the following steps will ensure you get off to a good start;